MavidDuster/multim-ret-project/README.md

 For sanity reasons we implemented a check if genre information is available, if it isn't entries from the dataset are removed {run_check()}

+Next we created 3 subsamples for the queries containing 100, 1000 and 10000 queries which were randomly pulled from all 68642 songs.
+These were than used in the subsequent experiments.

 ## Data Analysis
 Our very simple data analysis can be found in the data_analysis.py